Authored By: Samuel Fishman

 The careless action or inaction of an individual, business or even government that causes personal injury can be grounds for a lawsuit based on negligence and forms the basis for personal injury law.
 These civil suits are not for deliberate harmful behaviors, but for situations in which responsible parties failed to protect others.
 Situations of negligent behavior can be found in accidents, discrimination, abuse, malpractice, product liability, personal injury and wrongful death.

 Talk with a Personal Injury Lawyer Immediately!!

-In the event of experiencing one of these occurrences, it is essential that the injured person not sign away the right to seek legal compensation before talking with a personal injury lawyer.
+In the event of experiencing one of these occurrences, it is essential that the injured person not sign away the right to seek legal compensation before talking with a Philadelphia Personal Injury Lawyer.
 Frequently, the insurance agent for the responsible party will be the first visitor to the hospital, armed with paperwork releasing his client from responsibility and damages.
 Refusing to sign until adequate assessment and legal counsel is obtained is absolutely necessary for fair settlement later.